AntonPicetti-IBM/drones-iot-visual-recognition/WildFires/wildfires-lab.md

 ![Watson Studio screenshot](screenshots/WatsonStudio-VisualRecognitionModelZipFile2ClassNotHomesNegative.png)

 You are now ready to train your model.
 This will take about 5-10 minutes, so if you don't feel like waiting we have provided a pre-trained model.
-Choose if you want to use the pre-trained model ([option 1](#option-1-locate-the-pre-trained-model-quick-option)) or if you want to train the model yourself ([option 2](#option-2-train-your-watson-visual-recognition-custom-classifier-optional)).
+Choose if you want to use the pre-trained model ([option 1](#option-1-locate-the-pre-trained-model)) or if you want to train the model yourself ([option 2](#option-2-train-your-watson-visual-recognition-custom-classifier)).

-#### Option 1: locate the pre-trained model (quick option)
+#### Option 1: locate the pre-trained model

-#### Option 2: train your Watson Visual Recognition Custom Classifier (optional)
+#### Option 2: train your Watson Visual Recognition Custom Classifier

 1. Click on **Train Model**.